Use one of these free monthly bill pay checklist PDFs to keep track of your bill due dates, which ones you’ve paid, and the amount.

 As the bill comes in or is automatically paid, enter the amount paid, the payment method (by check, by credit card, automatic withdrawal, etc.) and check it off.

-Check out this free bill pay calendar.
+Check out this monthly bill free printable bill payment calendar.
 You can print out 12 of these, put them in a binder, and use one for each month of the year.

 This is great if you’re looking for something more visual – sometimes it’s nice to see things written on a calendar.